ReactVision/starter-kit/README.md

 This is a blank React Native project setup with Viro.

+⚠️ NOTE FOR FIX (ThomasCarstens/starter-kit):
+Specifically```react-native@0.65.1``` (future versions not currently compatible with Viro).
+- As a result, we will need to downgrade multiple packages (see list in ```package.json```.
+- This fix (ThomasCarstens/starter-kit) uses Node version 16 (no higher).

 ## Prerequesites

 Set up the development environment for [react native](https://reactnative.dev/docs/environment-setup).

-> ⚠️ NOTE: The android emulators are not supported by Viro.
+> ⚠️ NOTE : The android emulators are not supported by Viro.
 See [this](https://viro-community.readme.io/docs/frequently-asked-questions#does-this-work-with-ios-simulators-or-android-emulators).

 ## Installation